 Head's sadness at cancelled exams

-A Shropshire headteacher has spoken of his sadness that youngsters will not be able to sit their exams after months of preparation.
+A Shropshire headteacher has spoken of his sadness that pupils would not be able to sit their exams this summer after months of hard work.

-All schools were due to close for the foreseeable future from today in a bid to curb the spread of Covid-19, with all exams cancelled, including GCSEs and A-Levels.
+Michael Barratt, executive principal of The Priory School in Shrewsbury, said he felt deeply for the youngsters who now faced a time of uncertainty as the Government worked out a system of awarding qualifications.

-But while the reasons behind the move are clear, it poses a host of problems for school leaders, teachers, pupils and parents who are trying to come to terms with a shut down that may run beyond the summer.
+Prime Minister Boris Johnson announced on Wednesday that all schools would shut from the end of today, and that there would be no exams – including GCSEs and A-levels – taking place during the summer.

-More details are expected to be revealed today regarding the process of how qualifications will be awarded to youngsters unable to sit their exams.
+He said the Government would devise a way of ensuring that pupils will get the correct qualifications, but the full details have yet to be revealed.

-Michael Barratt, executive principle of The Priory School in Shrewsbury, said that while it was right to close the schools if it helps keep the public safe, he felt deeply for the youngsters who now faced a period of uncertainty about their futures.
+Mr Barratt said it was right to close schools if it was necessary for public safety, but he felt for those in their final year who would not be sitting their exams now.

-Mr Barratt said despite this, his pupils had responded with great calmness and dignity to the news.
+"It is the right thing to do, in that we trust the scientists and we trust the Government to make the right decision for the nation," he said.

-He said: "It was the right thing to do.
-We trust the scientists and we trust the Government to make the decision that is right for the nation.
+"But I really feel for so many students who have worked extremely hard over a long period of time not to have the opportunity to perform in exams.

-"But I feel for so many students who have worked extremely hard over a long period of time not to have had the opportunity to perform in exams."
+"They will now experience a period of uncertainty while they come up with a way of deciding what qualifications they get."

-Mr Barratt said he had no idea what method the Government would come to when it came to awarding qualifications, but said that fairness must be at the centre of it.
-He said it was very difficult to calculate a grade based on how a pupil would have performed.
+Mr Barratt added that his final-year pupils had shown a great deal of dignity and maturity in the way they had handled the difficult situation.

 Advertising

-"There are different ways of working out qualifications, but for those who have worked for so many months and years towards taking an exam, it has got to be fair."
+He said he did know how the Government would work out how the qualifications were awarded, but he said the over-riding aim had to be to ensure fairness.

-Mr Barratt said the school would continue to give all pupils learning support during the shut-down period.
+"There are different ways of working out what qualification you get," he said.
+"The main thing is that it has to be fair."

-"We will stay open for the supervision of the key groups, and we have set up through our software a user-friendly access to resources, that will be set and assessed by teachers during that period of time."
+Mr Barratt said the school would fully support its pupils during the closure programme.

-Rachel Cook, headteacher of Newdale Primary School in Telford, said the school was still waiting to hear from the Government about the criteria for the children of 'key workers', who would continue to attend school.
+"We have also set up, through our software, user-friendly access to resources and work that will be set and assessed by teachers during that period of time," he said.

 Advertising